 For more information about the limits and quotas of security groups, see the "Security group limits" section in Limits.

 For information about the workflow of a security group, see Manage security groups.
 The following section provides some practical suggestions.

 - Use security groups as a whitelist when only a few requests are allowed to access ECS instances in the security groups.
 Configure deny rules for all security groups and then add allow rules one by one to allow access requests.

 - Do not use a security group to manage all applications because isolation requirements are different at different layers.

 - Add instances that have the same security requirements to the same security group.
 Do not create a separate security group for each instance.

 - Configure simple security group rules.
 If you add an ECS instance to multiple security groups, hundreds of rules may apply to the instance.
-Any changes to these rules may cause connection errors.
+A change to these rules may cause connection errors.

 - If you want to modify the rules of a security group in the production environment, we recommend that you first test the modification on a cloned security group to avoid potential impacts on online applications.
-For more information about how to clone a security group, see Clone a security group.
+For more information, see Clone a security group.

 - Follow the least privilege principle when you configure inbound or outbound rules

 for applications.
 For example, we recommend that you adhere to the following best